farahbrunache/travay-colony-vuejs-dapp/README.md

 TODO
 [ ] Create Privacy Policy
 [ ] Creates Terms and Conditions
-[ ] Create Code of Conduct
+[ ] Create Travay Colony Code of Conduct
 [ ] Full coverage unit tests

 ## Acceptance Criteria

 [ ] End user can see a list of jobs
 [ ] End user can post a long-term job
-[ ] End user signs up and receives "x" amount of tokens to begin [ ] End user can only have "x" amount of tasks open at a time [ ] End user can see the total amount of coins they've earned [ ] End user can create a savings account, that is separate from their account where coins are automatically stored for a long-term job
+[ ] End user signs up and receives "x" amount of tokens to begin with [ ] End user can see the total amount of coins they've earned [ ] End user can create a savings account, that is separate from their account where coins are automatically stored for a long-term job (i.e. ether)
-[ ] End user can create an investment account, that is separate from their account where coins are automatically stored for a long-term job
+[ ] End user can create an investment account, that is separate from their account where coins are automatically stored for a long-term job (i.e. bitcoin)
 [ ] End user cannot accumulate debt
-[ ] End user can earn in stable token
+[ ] End user can earn in stable token (i.e. stable coin) [ ] End user can upload a photo of work completed
-[ ] End user can use ether in their savings and investment account
+[ ] End user can see their reputation score
+[ ] End user can evaluate a job
+[ ] Multiple end users can evaluate a job
+[ ] End user can initiate a payout of a job
+[ ] End user can modify a job
+[ ] End user can close a job
+[ ] End user can sponsor a job

 ## Product Road Map